Anti-Irish sentiment: History

-Pre-Modern era
+Middle Ages

+The Middle Ages relates to the early modern period, which starts in 1500.
+The majority of anti-Irish sentiment in the Pre-modern era is due to English colonisation within Ireland.
 Negative English attitudes towards the Gaelic Irish and their culture date as far back as the reign of Henry II of England.
 In 1155, Pope Adrian IV (himself an Englishman) issued the papal bull called Laudabiliter, that gave Henry permission to conquer Ireland as a means of strengthening the Papacy's control over the Irish Church, although the very existence of the bull is disputed by modern historians.
 Pope Adrian called the Irish a "rude and barbarous" nation.
 The Norman invasion of Ireland began in 1169 with the backing of Pope Alexander III, who was Pope at the time of the invasion and ratified the Laudabiliter, giving Henry dominion over Ireland.
 He likewise called the Irish a "barbarous nation" with "filthy practices".

-Gerald of Wales accompanied King Henry's son, John, on his 1185 trip to Ireland.
-As a result of this he wrote Topographia Hibernica ("Topography of Ireland") and Expugnatio Hibernia ("Conquest of Ireland"), both of which remained in circulation for centuries afterwards.
+Gerald of Wales visited Ireland in 1183 and again in 1185 when he accompanied King Henry's son, John, on his expedition to Ireland.
+As a result of this he wrote the Topographia Hibernica ("Topography of Ireland") and the Expugnatio Hibernica ("Conquest of Ireland"), both of which remained in circulation for centuries afterwards.
 Ireland, in his view, was rich; but the Irish were backward and lazy:

 They use their fields mostly for pasture.
 Little is cultivated and even less is sown.
 The problem here is not the quality of the soil but rather the lack of industry on the part of those who should cultivate it.
 This laziness means that the different types of minerals with which hidden veins of the earth are full are neither mined nor exploited in any way.
 They do not devote themselves to the manufacture of flax or wool, nor to the practice of any mechanical or mercantile act.
 Dedicated only to leisure and laziness, this is a truly barbarous people.
 They depend on animals for their livelihood and they live like animals.

 Gerald's views were not atypical, and similar views may be found in the writings of William of Malmesbury and William of Newburgh.
 When it comes to Irish marital and sexual customs Gerald is even more biting: "This is a filthy people, wallowing in vice.
 They indulge in incest, for example in marrying – or rather debauching – the wives of their dead brothers".
 Even earlier than this Archbishop Anselm accused the Irish of wife swapping, "exchanging their wives as freely as other men exchange their horses".

 Ireland in 1450.
 The Statutes of Kilkenny decreed that intermarriage between English settlers and Irish natives was forbidden.
 It also forbade the settlers from using the Irish language and adopting Irish modes of dress or other customs.